google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_markStack

-Mark a new frame on the :ref:`mjData` stack.
+Mark a new frame on the mjData stack.

 .. _mj_freeStack: